BenLauwens/Gutenberg/test/chapter03.md

     Hence, ``f`` is bounded on ``\left[a,b\right]``.

-Alternative proof based on the Heine-Borel Theorem.
+Alternative constructive proof based on the Heine-Borel theorem.

 !!! proof